andreaskaempf/adventofcode2020/README.md

   everyone answered "yes".
 What is the sum of those counts? (*easy*)
-* **Day 7** (Python): Recursively navigate a tree upwards (Part 1) and downwards (Part 2), to count how many bags contain a given type of bag, and how many bags a given type of bag ultimately contains.
+* **Day 7** (Python): Recursively navigate a tree upwards (Part 1) and downwards (Part 2), to count how many bags contain a given type of bag, and how many bags a given type of bag ultimately contains. (*easy*)
+* **Day 8** (Python): Simulate execute of some simple bytecode, and detect when an instruction is executed the second time.
+For Part 2, find which nop or jmp needs to be changed to the opposite instruction, in order to fix the infinite loop. (*easy*)

 To compile and run a Go program
 * Change into the directory with the program